ninja-turtle76/Interiit-2023/README.md

 This is the python program that is run when the end affector has reached the charging port and is responsible for the aiming phase where the plugging operation takes place.

+**return.py**

+This is the python program that is run when the charging process is completed and now the device moves back to its original position.

 **aim.m and interiit.m**

 These two files can be used to run the python scripts in a MATLAB environment.